Skip to Content

 • What is the role of a probate attorney?

-A probate attorney helps guide clients through the probate process, ensuring the legal distribution of a deceased person’s estate.
-They assist with will validation, handling disputes, and ensuring all legal obligations are met, including paying debts and taxes.
+A probate attorney guides clients through the probate process and helps with the legal distribution of a deceased person’s estate.
+They assist with will validation, handling disputes, and making sure clients meet all legal obligations, including paying debts and taxes.

 • Can I challenge a will if I was left out?

-Yes, if you were omitted from a will and believe you have a rightful claim, you can challenge the will in probate court.
+Yes, if you were omitted from a will and believe you have a valid claim, you can challenge it in probate court.
 Common reasons for contesting include lack of testamentary capacity, undue influence, or fraud.

 • How long does probate litigation take?

-Probate litigation can take several months to years, depending on the complexity of the case, the number of disputes, and whether the case is settled or goes to trial.
-Some cases may be resolved more quickly through mediation.
+Probate litigation can take several months to years, depending on the complexity, number of disputes, and whether the case settles or goes to trial.
+Some cases resolve faster through mediation.

 • Can I remove an executor or trustee from their duties?

-Yes, if the executor or trustee is mismanaging the estate, acting improperly, or breaching their fiduciary duties, a beneficiary can petition the probate court to remove them and appoint a replacement.
+Yes, if the executor or trustee mismanages the estate or breaches fiduciary duties, a beneficiary can petition the probate court for their removal and to appoint a replacement.

 • What happens if there is no will or trust?

-If there is no valid will or trust, the estate will be distributed according to California’s laws of intestate succession.
-This means the state determines how assets are distributed, usually starting with immediate family members.
+If there is no valid will or trust, the estate is distributed based on California’s laws of intestate succession, so the state decides how to divide assets, starting with the closest family members.

 • Can a living trust be contested?

 Have questions about probate litigation?
-Contact us at (916) 237-8781 and get the legal guidance you need.
+Call (916) 237-8781 or reach out online to get the legal guidance you need with our probate litigation attorney in Sacramento.

 What Our Clients Say